anebz/cloud/Certifications/aws_machine_learning_specialty.md

   * SparkML can be run with Glue or EMR, it will be serialized into MLeap format
 * Can handle both real-time inference and batch transforms
   * Batch transform uesful for inference on the whole dataset.
 It can exclude attributes before running predictions.
 You can also join the prediction results with partial or entire input data attributes when using data that is in CSV, text, or JSON format

-#### SG Endpoint

-* Sagemaker endpoints are by default not open to the public and needs AWS credentials to access it.
-For open-to-the-public-endpoints, use API Gateway
-* Multi-model endpoint works for several models.
-They use a shared serving container which hosts several models.
-Improves endpoint utilization compared with using single-model endpoints, and reduces the deployment overhead.
-To increase availability, add SG instances of the same size and use the existing endpoint to host them
-* You can test out many models on live traffic using Production Variants, to distribute traffic among different models.